raspiblitz/raspiblitz/README.md

 *Please try to use the exact hardware models that are recommended in the shopping lists.
 We have had multiple reports where, for example, other SSD or SSD cases/controllers lead to problems.
 The idea of the shopping lists is to provide you the best tested hardware components that work together - improvement recommendations are always welcome.*

-#### Package: Standard (around 250 USD)

-*The "Standard Package" is the most tested and recommended option if you can afford it.
-It aims to give you the best economic value to run all the RaspiBlitz features with good performance and even allows you to self-validate your blockchain in under 3 days.*

 * RaspberryPi 4 4GB (or 8GB) [amazon referral link](https://geni.us/raspiblitz-4gb-new)
 * Power Supply - USB-C, 5V, >=3A [amazon referral link](https://geni.us/raspiblitz-ps)
 * 1TB SSD - SanDisk SSD Plus 1TB 2.5" : [amazon referral link](https://geni.us/raspiblitz-1000gb-san) *other 1TB SSD models might cause power issues*